cristianchaparroa/fama/README.md

 ```
 You need to take the part after `md5:` in this case should be `d0:65:34:b8:42:93:88:45:24:59:cd:a7:e7:90:c2:6d`

-Also is needed to add all credentials in the `terraform.tfvars`
+After the last steps is need to add all credentials in the `terraform.tfvars`

-Before to run the terraform plan is needed to download the terraform dependencies then you need to run the command init.
+Before to run the terraform plan is need to download the terraform dependencies then you need to run the command init.
-After it you need to validate it check that all structures you have all correct.
+After it you need to validate it check all structures you have all correct.
 ```shell script
 cd terraform/production
 terraform init